All the investigations Trump still faces following his second arrest

 According to one report from CNN, Mr Trump was allegedly captured on recording acknowledging that he kept a classified Pentagon document about a potential attack on Iran.

-In addition to an incredulous Truth Social post, the former president sent out a fundraising email just after 7.30pm.

-“We are watching our Republic DIE before our very eyes,” the email stated.
-“The Biden-appointed Special Counsel has INDICTED me in yet another witch hunt regarding documents that I had the RIGHT to declassify as President of the United States.”

-Mr Trump called the indictment “nothing but a disgusting act of Election Interference” as he asked supporters to “make a contribution to peacefully stand” with him.
+Mr Trump called the eventual indictment against him “nothing but a disgusting act of Election Interference” as he asked supporters to “make a contribution to peacefully stand” with him.

-The following day, the 49-page indictment was unsealed.
-The 37 counts include willful retention of national defence information, conspiracy to obstruct justice, withholding a document or record, corruptly concealing a document or record, concealing a document in a federal investigation, scheme to conceal, and false statements and representations.
+The more than 37 charges against him include willful retention of national defence information, conspiracy to obstruct justice, withholding a document or record, corruptly concealing a document or record, concealing a document in a federal investigation, scheme to conceal, and false statements and representations.

 Sexual harassment

-Note: This article was amended on 1 April, 2023 to clarify that the Legal Defense Fund and the NAACP are separate entities, both with suits against Donald Trump.
-It was last updated on 28 July following Mr Trump’s latest charges.